5l1v3r1/fronter/README.md

 fronter can be used to test a list of domain names against your CDN endpoint to validate if they are frontable.
+It will also check the categorization of the domain against IBM X-Force Exchange.

 Censys.io is nice way to find possible frontable domains, especially if you use their API.